Real-Time Dam Levels

 Agricultural & Economic Significance

 Beyond standard municipal supply, Paradise is a vital asset for the regional agricultural economy in Queensland.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Without the buffer provided by this massive 301 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context